ColinLeverger/machine-learning-python/README.md

 ## First part: generate the Data Quality Report

-The DQR-generation step is an important part of the Data analytic process; with a clean report, it is possible de have insights about the data, to detect problems (missing values, strange values, outliers, etc.) and to make decision about these problems.
+The DQR-generation step is an important part of the Data analytic process; with a clean report, it is possible to have insights about the data, to detect problems (missing values, strange values, outliers, etc.) and to make decision about these problems.

-For this first assignment, we worked with a first dataset; the goal was to predict the salary of a person, consideing his age, the job of his parents, his level of education, etc.
+For this first assignment, we worked with a first dataset; the goal was to predict the salary of a person, considering his age, the job of his parents, his level of education, etc.

 ### DQR for Categorical Features